MjHead/jet-engine-break-listing-by-months/README.md

 **Allowed constants:**

 - `JET_ENGINE_BREAK_BY_FIELD` - by default `false` - breaks posts by publication date.
 You can set any meta field key you want insted to break by meta field,
+- `JET_ENGINE_BREAK_BY_PROP` - by default `false` - breaks items by current object property.
+With this option you can break by dates not only posts listings but also custom queries,
 - `JET_ENGINE_BREAK_BY_QUERY_ID` - by default 'break_months'.
 Trigger for breaking current listing
 - `JET_ENGINE_BREAK_MONTH_OPEN_HTML` - by default `<h4 class="jet-engine-break-listing" style="width:100%; flex: 0 0 100%;">` - opening HTML markup for month name.
 Please note - "style="width:100%; flex: 0 0 100%;" is important for multicolumn layout
 - `JET_ENGINE_BREAK_MONTH_CLOSE_HTML` - by default `</h4>` - closing HTML markup
 - `JET_ENGINE_BREAK_MONTH_FORMAT` - by default 'F, Y'.
 Date format string.
-Allowed merkup here - https://www.php.net/manual/en/datetime.format.php
+Allowed markup here - https://www.php.net/manual/en/datetime.format.php
+- `JET_ENGINE_BREAK_MONTH_COMPARE_FORMAT` - by default 'F, Y'.
+Date format to compare different dates.
+Yu can use this option to break listing by different time frames, for example years or days.
+Allowed markup here - https://www.php.net/manual/en/datetime.format.php

 ## Advanced